mikey-t/project-omega/README.md

 - Clone this repo.
 - In a terminal from repo root, run `yarn run installAll`
+- Start the dependencies - currently this is just an MSSQL DB running in docker - using the command `yarn run dockerDepsUpDetached`.
+To change the port to use for DB access, modify .env in `src/Omega`.
 - Run the app in local development mode using one of these options:
   - Option 1: in a terminal from repo root run `yarn run both` (this uses concurrently to run the commands from options 2)
   - Option 2: use 2 separate terminals.
 In one terminal run `yarn run client` and in the other run `yarn run server`